-Well, Netflix makes this possible by focusing extensively on giving seamless customer experience or CX and by using a tried and tested CX strategy.
+Well Netflix makes this possible by focusing extensively on giving a seamless customer experience or CX and using a tried and tested CX strategy.

 Necessity is the mother of all inventions.
 That’s true, even for customers.

-Before making the buying decision, buyers love to perform a quick comparison of all the options available to them.
-Doing this, they get to know which product is within their range, what qualities appeal to them the most, and which one is the more convenient option?
+Before making a buying decision, buyers love to compare all the options quickly.
+By doing this, they know which product is within their range, what qualities appeal to them the most, and which is the more convenient option.
 These are all questions that need to be addressed in your CX strategy.

 A negative experience here can lead them to go away, while a positive one can turn them into your loyalists.
 And your post-purchase CX strategy determines that.

-We’ve now addressed what CX and the importance of a CX strategy is.
-With these out of the way, it’s time to talk about the all-important question – How to build a CX strategy in 2021 in just 8 simple steps?
+We’ve now addressed what CX is and the importance of a CX strategy.
+With these out of the way, it’s time to discuss the all-important question: How can you build a CX strategy in just nine simple steps?

 1. Find Your Target Customers

 Sitting down with your sales team would give you a great idea about who this group is.
 They deal with customer inquiries all day long.
-So, they know who or what type of buyers ends up becoming your customers.
+So, they know who or what type of buyers become your customers.
 And this knowledge is too good to be left unexplored.

 2. Build And Adapt Based On What They Need

 Once you have brainstormed with your sales team and found the target group, it’s time to call your product team for a meeting.
 Why?
 Because you need products and services that your target customer group needs.